Eta Carinae: Discovery and naming

 There is no reliable evidence of η Carinae being observed or recorded before the 17th century, although Dutch navigator Pieter Keyser described a fourth-magnitude star at approximately the correct position around 1595–1596, which was copied onto the celestial globes of Petrus Plancius and Jodocus Hondius and the 1603 Uranometria of Johann Bayer.
 Frederick de Houtman's independent star catalogue from 1603 does not include η Carinae among the other 4th magnitude stars in the region.
 The earliest firm record was made by Edmond Halley in 1677 when he recorded the star simply as Sequens (i.e. "following" relative to another star) within a new constellation Robur Carolinum.
 His Catalogus Stellarum Australium was published in 1679.
 The star was also known by the Bayer designations η Roboris Caroli, η Argus, or η Navis.
 In 1751 Nicolas-Louis de Lacaille gave the stars of Argo Navis and Robur Carolinum a single set of Greek letter Bayer designations within his constellation Argo, and designated three areas within Argo for the purposes of using Latin letter designations three times over.
 The letter η fell within the keel portion of the ship which was later to become the constellation Carina.
 It was not generally known as η Carinae until 1879, when the stars of Argo Navis were finally given the epithets of the daughter constellations in the Uranometria Argentina of Gould.

 η Carinae is too far south to be part of the mansion-based traditional Chinese astronomy, but it was mapped when the Southern Asterisms were created at the start of the 17th century.
-Together with s Carinae, λ Centauri and λ Muscae, η Carinae forms the asterism 海山 (Sea and Mountain). η Carinae has the names Tseen She (from the Chinese 天社 [Mandarin: tiānshè] "Heaven's altar") and Foramen.
-It is also known as 海山二 (Hǎi Shān èr, the Second Star of Sea and Mountain).
+Together with s Carinae, λ Centauri and λ Muscae, η Carinae forms the asterism 海山 (Sea and Mountain).
+Its modern Chinese name is 海山二 (Hǎi Shān èr, the Second Star of Sea and Mountain).
+R. H. Allen's 1899 book Star Names claimed the Chinese name Tseen She (天社 (tiānshè), "Heaven's altar") for η Carinae, but this is actually the name of an asterism.
+The Latin name Foramen ("opening", "hole") is occasionally seen; it may have originated in a 1923 astrology book.

 Halley gave an approximate apparent magnitude 4 at the time of discovery, which has been calculated as magnitude 3.3 on the modern scale.
 The handful of possible earlier sightings suggest that η Carinae was not significantly brighter than this for much of the 17th century.
 Further sporadic observations over the next 70 years show that η Carinae was probably around 3rd magnitude or fainter, until Lacaille reliably recorded it at 2nd magnitude in 1751.
 It is unclear whether η Carinae varied significantly in brightness over the next 50 years; there are occasional observations such as William Burchell's at 4th magnitude in 1815, but it is uncertain whether these are just re-recordings of earlier observations.